 Most others use many thermoelectric couples that are sandwiched between two pieces of non-electrically conductive materials.
 It is also necessary for this material to be thermally conductive to ensure a good heat transfer, usually two thin ceramic wafers are used.
 This now forms what is called a thermoelectric module.

 Now, if a thermoelectric module is being manufactured for use in a thermoelectric generator (TEG) it has its own unique requirements.
 First they need to have lowest internal resistance possible and high temperature silver solder connecting the wires.
 In addition, heat resistant insulation made from PTFE is used to coat the wires.
 Braided fiberglass sleeves can also be slipped over the wires providing further protection from the high heat.
+Special high temperature solder must be used that reflow at much higher temperatures than peltier modules used for cooling.

 More information about Thermoelectric Generators (Wikipedia)